Quantum coherent three-terminal thermoelectrics: maximum efficiency at given power output: Transmission which maximizes heat engine efficiency for given power output

 \subsection{Optimizing ${\cal T}_{\rm RM}$, ${\cal T}_{\rm LM}$, ${\cal T}_{\rm RL}$ and ${\cal T}_{\rm LR}$ independently}

-We start with the assumption that the four transmission functions, ${\cal T}_{\rm RM}$, ${\cal T}_{\rm LM}$, ${\cal T}_{\rm RL}$ and ${\cal T}_{\rm LR}$, each have a complete arbitrary energy dependence, and can be optimized independently.
+We start with the assumption that the four transmission functions, ${\cal T}_{\rm RM}$, ${\cal T}_{\rm LM}$, ${\cal T}_{\rm RL}$ and ${\cal T}_{\rm LR}$, each have a completely arbitrary energy dependence, and can be optimized independently.
 Only in section~\ref{Sect:constraints} do we take into account the relations between these transmission functions imposed by combining Eq.~(\ref{Eq:constraint2}) with Eq.~(\ref{Eq:5othertransmissions}).
-By the end of this section we will have shown that the maximal efficiency for given power generated is for transmission functions of the form shown in Fig.~\ref{Fig:boxcars}a.